Attractions & Activities

 Playground/Rink at Lodge Road

-The playground has swings, monkey bars, a sandbox, and bench that can be enjoyed by children and parents.
+The playground has swings, monkey bars, a sandbox, and bench that can be enjoyed by children and adults.
 A sandy beach is just beyond the playground.

 The rink can be used in summer for ball hockey and similar activities and is used for ice hockey and skating when the weather is appropriate during winter.